Shape-Preserving Prediction for Stationary Functional Time Series: Introduction

-We give the solutions in the remainder of the paper.
-We study the asymptotic properties of the least squares estimator of the stochastic matrix in the state-space model with misclassification under consideration, and show that the fFPE criterion can be still applied for this method under some mild conditions.
-We find the quantity with which the estimator is consistent and the asymptotic distribution of the estimator.
-Based on the definition of shape space proposed by Srivastava and Klassen (2016), we define the functional shape space as a quotient space with respect to time warping, and we propose to use amplitude distance to measure similarity in pattern/shape between two functions $f_1$ and $f_2$:

-where the superscript $m$ means ``minimized'', $\gamma$ is a warping function and $\|\cdot\|_\text{\rm FR}$ denotes the norm induced by Fisher--Rao metric.
-The $l^2$ prediction error is also provided for comparison of prediction accuracy.

 The rest of the paper is organized as follows.
-In Section 2, we illustrate the modeling procedure for the stochastic process of warping functions and amplitude functions.
-In Section 3, we illustrate the joint prediction algorithm and a method of order selection for the state-space model.
-In Section 4, the shape space framework and the reasoning for using amplitude distance to measure shape similarity can be found.
-In Section 5, we derive the asymptotic properties of the least squares estimator of the stochastic matrix in the state-space model.
-In Section 6, we show the results of a simulation study comparing the prediction performance of the new method and an amplitude-only prediction method.
-In Section 7, we report the results of real data analysis on annual ocean surface temperatures.
-More simulation results and the technical proof can be found in the appendix.
+In Section \ref{s2}, we formulate the model for the stochastic process of warping functions and amplitude functions, the joint prediction procedure of amplitude and phase variation, and discuss how to measure shape similarity.
+In Section \ref{s3}, we derive the asymptotic properties of the least squares estimator of the transition matrix in the state-space model.
+Section \ref{s4} displays the results of the simulation study comparing the prediction performance of the SP method and some other competitor methods.
+In Section \ref{s5}, we report the results of the analysis on the NMHC concentration.
+Section \ref{s6} concludes the article.